AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/doc-cloud-sdk/implement-interface.md

 level: Beginner, Intermediate
 version: cloud-service
 topic: development

-thumbnail: 331891.jpg
+thumbnail: 7826.jpg
-kt: 7192
+kt: 7826

 ---
 # Interface implementation

 The following is the complete code the class implementing the interface.

-This class  makes use of 2 utility methods getAccessToken,getJWTToken and static method getContentAnalyserRequest of GetContentAnalyser class.
+This class makes use of 2 utility methods `getAccessToken`, `getJWTToken` and static method `getContentAnalyserRequest` of `GetContentAnalyser` class.

 ```java